STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/advance_usage/introduction_to_mqtt.md

 ---
-title: STEMinds - Introduction to MQTT
+title: Introduction to ESP32 MQTT
 description: MQTT is a standard for moving data between an IoT device and a server.
 MQTT has become the de-facto IoT standard for connecting all sorts of IoT devices.
 ---